 Chocolate is a delicious treat that countless Americans enjoy.
-But in West Africa, the world's largest cocoa growing region, 60% of cocoa farmers earn less than $2 a day, the international poverty line.
+But in West Africa, the world's largest cocoa-growing region, 60% of cocoa farmers earn less than $2 a day, the international poverty line.
 Millions of children work on cocoa farms instead of going to school or enjoying a childhood.
-Despite the growth of Fair Trade, as well as the enormous resources the cocoa industry has invested in combating this issue for the past decade, the number of children working in cocoa fields has not gone down.
+Despite the growth of Fair Trade, as well as the enormous resources the cocoa industry has invested in combating this issue for the past decade, the level of child labor has not gone down.

 In 2010, Green America launched the Raise the Bar!
 Hershey campaign with allies, demanding that Hershey take steps to address the issue of child labor in their supply chain.
 Thanks to sustained pressure from Green Americans and Hershey consumers, the two-year campaign culminated with a commitment from Hershey to move to 100% ethically sourced cocoa by 2020.

 The Raise the Bar!
 Hershey campaign demonstrates how powerful a united consumer voice is.
 We must continue to build on the success of the Hershey campaign, and pressure other leaders in the cocoa industry to make serious commitments to end child labor.